kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 __Edit__: I've shifted to using just pandoc without pelican.
 I'm also using [Tufte CSS](https://github.com/jez/tufte-pandoc-css).
-I'll leave this blog post as is for reference if someone is interested.
+I'll leave this blog post up for reference if someone is interested.

 # Introduction